 It's important to be clear that I didn't just do this on a whim- there were months of running numbers, exploring other market potentials, and being as sure as I could (nothing in life is guaranteed, right?!) that it would work.
 If you would have told me in 2014 that I would design jewelry that would ship all over the world- I would have laughed in your face.
 Fashion was NOT my forte however, I have learned to surround myself with people that I could learn from.
 Jewelry and accessories have become a second language (well, third, I still have the Chinese part lol!) to me- and I love it.
 I will still do custom leather pieces, especially belts (they are my favorite!) as a mental break from the earrings, but my clients have made it clear that the handmade, lightweight earrings are their main priority.

 Right now, its still just myself, my mom, and a couple other ladies handling everything; I answer messages, invoice, order inventory, and build every custom pair, they girls are incredibly helpful with website inventory, shipping and keeping our financials in order.
-We are of course being forced to expand, which I am so grateful for, but finding 'that person' to bring on board is something I pray about daily.
+We are currently the owners of a 18k sq ft building in adorable and historic downtown Wapakoneta, which I am so grateful for, and i am SO excited to provide a place for our clients to EXPERIENCE our amazing brand.
 This company is my LIFE.
 I do not have children, and this is the closest thing to that I will ever have.
 RL is an obsession, a passion.

 I truly believe that you can make a living off of whatever sets your soul on fire.
 For me, its making things shiny with the best, most high quality stones in the entire world.
 Here's the secret- you can't just like it.
 You have to LIVE it.
 Every single waking moment of every single day there is something in my head about one aspect or another of RL.
 I still ride, I'm a wife, a daughter, and a friend, but mostly, I'm an entrepreneur.
 RL is constantly changing.
 I don't always know what the change is, but I've learned to listen to my clients and follow their lead.
 If I had made RL into what I wanted/thought it was going to be, I would still be working the same 9-5, setting up a little booth at horse shows and rodeos, making a little bit of extra money.
 But, because you (my clients) made it clear what you wanted from us, I have been able to mold this into a VERY successful company.